 When structured to be treated as a secured financing for accounting purposes, the subsidiary is consolidated with us.
 Accordingly, the sold automobile contracts and the related debt appear as assets and liabilities, respectively, on our consolidated balance sheet.
 We then periodically (i) recognize interest and fee income on the contracts, and (ii) recognize interest expense on the securities issued in the transaction.
 For automobile contracts acquired after 2017 we take account of estimated credit losses in our computation of a level yield used to determine recognition of interest on the contracts.
-For contracts acquired before 2018, we adopted CECL on January 1, 2020 and we may, as circumstances warrant, record as expense provisions for credit losses, as we did during the year ended December 31, 2020 because of the uncertainty related to the pandemic.
+For contracts acquired before 2018, we adopted CECL on January 1, 2020 and we may, as circumstances warrant, record as expense provisions for credit losses.

-Since 1994 we have conducted 92 term securitizations of automobile contracts that we originated.
-As of March 31, 2022, 19 of those securitizations are active and all are structured as secured financings.
+Since 1994 we have conducted 93 term securitizations of automobile contracts that we originated.
+As of June 30, 2022, 19 of those securitizations are active and all are structured as secured financings.
 Since September 2010 we have utilized senior subordinated structures without any financial guarantees.
 We have generally conducted our securitizations on a quarterly basis, near the end of each calendar quarter, resulting in four securitizations per calendar year.
 However, in 2020, we closed only three term securitization transactions in that calendar year rather than four.